lennygir/polito-se2-23-02-thesis/Retrospective/Retrospective_3.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?

-- there was some inconsistencies in db and backend, this causes some problems
+  There were some inconsistencies in the database and in the backend especially with namings which caused some problems.
+Implementing the endpoints took more than expected and showed new bugs since we tried a new approach of writing tests before the actual implementation.

 - What lessons did you learn (both positive and negative) in this sprint?

+  We learned that the test-driven development approach improved the quality of our code.
+It allowed us to discover new issues in advance rather than discovering them after having written a lot of code.

+  We learned that this approach also has a downside: it's difficult to predict all the edge-cases in advance.
+This requires additional time to think about the tests.

 - Which improvement goals set in the previous retrospective were you able to achieve?

-- we have tried to do a test-driven programming, despite some issue, we maneged to did our work
+  We managed to minimize technical debt.

+  We managed to successfully use integration black box testing before writing the actual endpoints in the backend.

 - Which ones you were not able to achieve?
 Why?

+  We weren't able to respect the internal deadline given by ourselves, because we had tasks that depended on other people's tasks causing stalls for some people to start working on new features.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

+  - Perform more scrum meetings during the sprint (> 2)

+  - Add CI for sonarcloud

+  - Improve documentation

-- i suggest to improve the test-driven approach wth better communication between front-end and back-end
+  - Improve the test-driven approach with better communication between front-end and back-end teams

-> Propose one or two

 - One thing you are proud of as a Team!!

-- We were able to complete a lot of story points
+  We were able to complete all the stories committed and score a new team record for most story points DONE.